small-tech/nodekit/README.md

 Once you’ve defined your git remote (either directly via git, or via NodeKit), you can use the `nodekit deploy` alias to carry out a `git push production main`.

+## Setting up a production server with pull updates

+When setting up a production server, you can ask that it regularly polls for source changes on a public git remote.

+You would do this if you want other people to be able to deploy your app using NodeKit and/or Domain and get auto updates whenever you make a new release.

+When you push updates to your repository, their instances will get automatically updated the next time they poll your repository for changes.

+_(Using [Domain](https://github.com/small-tech/domain), anyone can install any NodeKit app simply by providing its URL.)_